osmoscraft/osmosnote/packages/server/public/devlog.md

   - Tag lookup should be case insensitive
   - When creating new note from selection, if input is left blank, the new draft should use selection as title
   - Deleted local file is not displayed in status bar
+  - Couldn't render two links on the same line

 ## IDE V1